devshum/devshum.github.io/README.md

 ![Kong Demo](demo/blow-demo.gif)

-The quite simple(cross-browser, responsive-adaptive), well-organized adaptive project on Flexbox basis.
+A quite simple(cross-browser, responsive-adaptive), well-organized adaptive project on Flexbox basis.
 There I used BEM , SCSS , slightly JS 😃

 *The design I took from the Internet.